 The term ‘child’ is defined in the Intestate Succession Act as ‘a legitimate child’ or someone who is adopted under the laws of Singapore, Malaysia or Brunei.

 Only children of a married couple are legitimate.
-So the children of a de facto couple do not qualify as a ‘child’ under the Intestate Succession Act to be able to inherit from their parent.
+So none of the children of a de facto couple will qualify as a ‘child’ under the Intestate Succession Act to be able to inherit from their parent.

 When polygamy was practiced in Singapore the ‘legitimacy’ of a child was key to deciding if he/she could inherit.